 As Albrecht explained, the benefit of sponsorship isn't limited solely to fight night.
 Whenever a website uses a photo of a fighter that includes a sponsor logo on his shorts or T-shirt, there's value in that.

 "For example, I represent Rory MacDonald and I'll look at how many websites showed his picture wearing his sponsor logos, then look at how much it would cost me to put an ad on that website," said Albrecht, who estimated that roughly half of MacDonald's annual income is derived from sponsorship deals.

 MacDonald's name was mentioned by just about every sponsor I talked to as an example of an ideal fighter to support.
 He's young, rising quickly through the ranks (though not yet commanding top dollar), and his personality outside of the cage doesn't make him a potential liability.
-The real value of having a fighter on that FOX main card is going to be getting those sponsors that want to be on FOX anyway, but aren't MMA sponsors.

 Others have certain built-in barriers that agents have to work around.

 For example, a fighter who has struggled publicly with legal or personal problems might not be someone every company wants to put its name on.
 Some, Albrecht said, are simply too irresponsible or mercurial to be the kind of guy a company can depend on to show up at a major event, smiling like he actually wants to be there.

 "Some guys can do it.
 They show up and you wish you'd hired them to be president of your company," Albrecht said.
 "Other guys, that's just not who they are."

 Other fighters, Albrecht added, simply won't do certain things.

 "Miguel Torres, for instance, will not wear a [sponsor] hat," said Albrecht, who added that the former WEC 135-pound champ and proud mullet owner once turned down $10,000 to wear a sponsor's baseball cap for the brief walk to the cage.